 The Calgary and District Beekeepers Association is a non-profit organization.
-The main purpose of the Club is to promote and encourage good beekeeping practices in this area, “Under the Chinook arch”.
+The main purpose of the Club is to promote awareness and education of its members and the public about honeybees and good beekeeping practices.

 This website includes practical beekeeping advice for all seasons, with details about swarm management, bee disease and treatment options, feeding and overwintering.